lando/vitepress-theme-default-plus/docs/config/config.md

   You can attempt to dedupe/merge/combine with either `merge: name` or `merge: email` or disable with `merge: false`.

   If you `debotify` it will remove any author that contains `[bot]` in their name or email.

+  You can `maintainer: true` to indicate a `contributor` is also a maintainer.
+This will bump the contributor to the top of the contributors list and have a different style.

   You can `exclude` with contributors by matching _both_ their `name` and `email` using either a `string` or `object`.